 How to repair a small chip on a quartz countertop?

 On the other hand, if you only have a minor chip on your quartz countertop, there is a simple method that you can do to fix the problem.
 You can do this by using adhesive to repair a chip in a quartz countertop.
-To start off, here are the following materials that you will need:
+To start off, here are the following materials that you will need for your repair kit:

 Pigmented epoxy adhesive (for dark-colored ones)